knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/October/10-24 Creepy Cabin Lust.md

   - story
   - nsfw
   - comedy
+  - supernatural
+  - haunting
+  - orgy
+  - lesbian
+  - fiction
+  - flash
 Series: Friday Flashing, Spirit Boxing
+notes: "This is my first crossover between my #fridayflashing stories and my other stories, but it won't be the last.
+This one is just a light crossover, introducing us to Callie's friend and fellow influencer, Hazel, who we will eventually see in #spirit_boxing but so far has only been mentioned."
 ---
 "Hey every*one*!"
 Hazel beamed into the camera she held at arm's length. "*TwitchWitch* again we're on another spooky adventure!"
 She walked backward down a narrow path toward a cabin surrounded by dense woods.
 "Of *course* I'm here with my producer, the original *BooBuster*!"
 She turned the camera on Lena who was carrying two bags of groceries and a cardboard box of Merlot.